krishna7054/react-product-catalog/README.md

 ---

 ## Features
+- **Product Listing**: Displays all products in a grid layout for better visualization.
 - **Search and Filter**: Search products and filter them by categories.
 - **Sorting**: Sort products by price (ascending/descending).
+- **Cart Management**: Add products to the cart with live item count updates.
+- **Product Details**: Displays a larger product image, price, description, and an option to "Add to Cart and "Buy Now".
 - **Responsive Design**: Fully responsive layout for mobile, tablet, laptop, and desktop.
-- **Cart Management**: Add products to the cart with live item count updates.

 ---